No Call, No Show Policy: How to Create One + Free Policy Template

 - Job Abandonment – Many companies establish consequences for termination after a certain number of absent days with no contact.
 It is recommended that you set this at three consecutive days and add it to your no call, no show policy.

 If you need to terminate an employee for violating your no call, no show policy, you should document everything and send the employee notice of their termination.
 In the case of three consecutive violations, you should communicate with the employee that your company considers them to have abandoned their job.
-Stating that the employee has abandoned their job, a type of voluntary resignation, will make it less likely they can collect unemployment benefits or sue your company for wrongful termination.

 3. Integrate Your No Call, No Show Policy Into an Attendance Policy

-Within a comprehensive attendance policy, which includes descriptions of your PTO and leave guidelines, no call, no show situations gain greater context.
+Within a comprehensive attendance policy—which includes descriptions of your PTO and leave guidelines—no call, no show situations gain greater context.
 It documents for employees that they have benefits provided by your company but that there are also consequences should they violate your trust and expectations.

-To ensure your no call, no show guidelines don’t get overlooked, make sure your entire attendance policy is clear and concise.
+To ensure your guidelines don’t get overlooked, make sure the entire attendance policy is clear and concise.
 The more details you provide, the clearer an understanding your employees will have.

 4. Communicate Your New Policy